Comes with Perks - 7

 =^_^=

 We finished eating, and I thought my Mom and sisters were shopping quickly, but they had bought undergarments for me, three pairs of panties, and a bra.
-The embarrassing part was workers at Victoria’s recognizing me.
+The embarrassing part was that workers at Victoria’s Secret recognized me.

 Carrie announces my arrival at Hers and His Shoes.
-A college student looks at me and then my family and her eyes are going back and forth.
+A college student looks at me and then at my family, and her eyes go back and forth.
 “I guess, I see why you look as well as you do.”

-Steph introduces herself, “I was wondering if you could help me try these shoes or have other suggestions?”
+Steph introduces herself, “I was wondering if you could help me try these shoes, or if you have other suggestions.”

-Her foot looked a little smaller than average, it was 6 ½ and slender.
+Her foot looked a little smaller than average; it was 6 ½ and slender.
 I needed to know if they were for something special or every day.
 These were every day, but she was looking for heels for a special date.
-She had a picture of her in the dress.
-Seeing her and the dress I showed her three shoes, and from that she chose two to try on in black or white.
-I brought out one of the shoes in silver and that was the shoe she chose.
+She had a picture of herself in the dress.
+Seeing her and the dress, I showed her three shoes, and from that, she chose two to try on in black or white.
+I brought out one of the silver shoes, and that was the shoe she chose.

-I talked to many customers over the two hours.
-Two customers along with Dorie and Carrie agreed that I had changed in my knowledge of women and shoes over the past month.
-Steph Johnson would not only become a repeat customer but a new friend.
+Over the two hours, I talked to many customers.
+Two customers, along with Dorie and Carrie, agreed that my knowledge of women and shoes had changed over the past month.
+Steph Johnson became a repeat customer and a new friend.

-My Mom and sisters encouraged me not to sign up to live in a dormitory the following year but seek to rent an apartment with friends.
+My Mom and sisters encouraged me not to sign up to live in a dormitory the following year, but to seek to rent an apartment with friends.
 I agreed about the apartment, but I disagreed that my feminine side would be ongoing.
-“I’ll be taking the girl's clothes home and we can either sell them or give them away.”
+“I’ll be taking the girl's clothes home, and we can either sell them or give them away.”

 Mom says, “You’re not getting rid of them as long as they fit and look nice on you.
 You need more practice in doing things yourself.”